csells/go_router/README.md

 (it defaults to 300ms).

 # Async Data
-Sometimes you'll want to load data asynchronously and you'll need to wait for the data before showing content.
+Sometimes you'll want to load data asynchronously, and you'll need to wait for the data before showing content.
 Flutter provides a way to do this with the `FutureBuilder` widget that works just the same with the go_router as it always does in Flutter.
 For example, imagine you've got a `Repository` class that does